-For heat pump installation, maintenance and service, call a Fox Heating & Cooling Specialist.
-Heat Pumps provide both heating in winter and cooling in summer, and are ideal for our Seattle climate.
+For heat pump installation, repair and service in the Seattle area, call a Fox Heating & Cooling Specialist.
+Heat Pumps provide both heating in winter and cooling in summer, and are ideal for our PNW climate.
 Our knowledgeable team is ready to provide you with the heating and cooling options that best fit your lifestyle, home type and budget.

 Fox specializes in three types of heat pumps:

 - Air Source Heat Pumps –sourcing heat from the air, using existing ductwork

 - Ductless Heat Pumps - sourcing heat from the air, no ductwork required

 - Geothermal Heat Pumps – sourcing heat from the ground, using existing ductwork